fredwang01/About-Okhttp-timeout-and-compress-API/README.md

-* You can set the header `Accept-Encoding` with value `gzip` for request explicitly. as we see above, in this situation, Okhttp will not decompress response stream and you must check the `Content-Encoding` yourself and decide if decompress.
+* You can set the header `Accept-Encoding` with value `gzip` for request explicitly. as we see above, in this situation, Okhttp will not decompress response stream and you must check the `Content-Encoding` yourself and decide if decompress. this is helpful and only necessary for using non-gzip compress method which both client and server support.